Worldpay UK: A guide to the payment service provider

 The brand offers over 300 different payment methods, and is the UK’s most popular payment provider overall.
 The small businesses that use Worldpay include:

-Worldpay also works with some of the most innovative and fast-paced ecommerce businesses in the world, including any website created with Wix.
+Worldpay also works with some of the most innovative and fast-paced ecommerce businesses in the world.

 On average, Worldpay processes almost 400 mobile, online and in-store transactions every second.

 Worldpay’s merchant portal allows you to seamlessly accept a range of different payments, including card payments, online payments, mail and phone payments, and email payments.